Ronald-Garcia/gatekeeper-redesign/README.md

 ### Local Testing Process

 For web enter pnpm install and then type pnpm dev and that will run web locally.

+### Usage Specifications

+#### Log In

+Copy and paste the following into the input box:

+;1234567890777777;

+#### Newly Added User

+If testing newly added users, make sure to put a random chaarcter in the begginning and end of the card number as this mimics what the scanner will input when a card is scanned.

+#### Creating a User

+When creating a user, keep in mind that card numbers must be 16 digits and mark the checkbox if the user is an admin, which for the purposes of iteration 1 should be marked to test the user stories implented with this user.

+#### Creating a BudgetCode

+When creating a BudgetCode, keep in mind that the code must be 8 characters long.

 ## Contributing
 Refer to the [Contributing Guidelines](./CONTRIBUTING.md) for information on how to contribute to the project.